Exams for Online Courses

 Are all final exams written at the same time?

-Online exams are set up to allow you a “window of opportunity” to access the exam link (this can range anywhere from 15 minutes to several days).
+Online exams are typically set up to allow you a “window of opportunity” to access the exam link (this can range anywhere from 15 minutes to several days).
 It is important to note that the exam link will only be available during this time.
 If you attempt to begin your online exam after the designated window of opportunity, the link will no longer be available.

-Please contact your instructor(s) if you are unsure about your exam schedule.
+Contact your instructor(s) if you are unsure about your exam schedule.